rust-lang/rustc-dev-guide/src/stability.md

 required and all unstable features should have an associated tracking issue.
 In rare cases where there is no sensible value `issue = "none"` is used.

+An item may be annotated with multiple `#[unstable]` attributes if its stabilization depends on multiple features being stabilized.
+In that case, it cannot be used without enabling each feature present in its `#[unstable]` attributes.

 The `unstable` attribute infects all sub-items, where the attribute doesn't have to be reapplied.
 So if you apply this to a module, all items in the module will be unstable.